 All other operating segments that do not meet the quantitative threshold to be disclosed as a separate reportable segment have been grouped within an "All Others" category.
-This group is reflective of the results of the Company from the design, development, manufacture and sale of certain advanced display, advanced dispense, electronics assembly, die-attach and lithography systems and solutions.
+This group is reflective of the results of the Company from the design, development, manufacture and sale of certain advanced display, advanced dispense, electronics assembly, and die-attach systems and solutions.